Pathwise stability of likelihood estimators for diffusions via rough paths: Introduction

+relative to the reference measure given by the law of the drift-free process.
+Note that $\hat{A}_T$ is a functional on pathspace $C([0,T],\mathbb{R})$: for every (observation) sample path $X(\omega) = \omega$ one has a corresponding estimate $\hat{A}_T(X(\omega))$.
+Let us also recall that these MLEs are based on the Girsanov density of the pathspace measures, with- versus without-drift, respectively, see, for example, the standard text books of Kutoyants \cite{Kutoyants2004} or Liptser--Shiryaev \cite{Liptser2001}.
+It will be instructive to consider the simplest possible example with its fully explicit solution. \begin{example}[(Scalar Ornstein--Uhlenbeck process)] In (\ref{sde}), take $d=1$, $h(x) = x$, $\Sigma\equiv\sigma> 0$ and scalar drift parameter $A$.
+The MLE for this parameter is then given explicitly by

-\end{example} Despite its simplicity, the above example exhibits a few interesting properties: First, it is not well-defined for every possible path, and indeed $X \equiv 0$ leaves us with an ill-defined division by zero.
-Secondly, provided we stay away from the zero-path, we have pathwise stability in the sense that two observation $X$ and $\tilde{X}$ which are uniformly close on $[0,T]$ plainly give rise to close estimations $\hat{A}_T (X) \approx \hat{A}_T(\tilde{X})$.
-At last, the estimator depends continuously on the parameter $\sigma$, despite the fact that pathspace measure associated to different values of $\sigma$ are actually mutually singular.
+\end{example} Despite its simplicity, the above example exhibits a few interesting properties: First, it is not well defined for every possible path $X \in C([0,T],\mathbb{R})$, and indeed $X \equiv0$ leaves us with an ill-defined division by zero.
+Second, provided we stay away from the zero-path, we have pathwise stability in the sense that two observation $X$ and $\tilde{X}$ which are uniformly close on $[0,T]$ give rise to close estimations $\hat{A}_T (X) \approx\hat{A}_T(\tilde{X})$.
+(In other words, the functional $\hat{A}_T$ is continuous on $C([0,T],\mathbb{R})- \{ 0 \}$, with respect to the uniform topology.)
+At last, the estimator depends continuously on the parameter $\sigma$, despite the fact that pathspace measures associated to different values of $\sigma$ are actually mutually singular.\footnote{The laws of $\sigma W$ and $\tilde\sigma W$ are mutually singular when $\sigma\ne \tilde\sigma$; just compute the quadratic variation.}

-In order to understand such stability question in greater generality, we now review the MLE construction for a general diffusion as given in \eqref{sde}.
-To this end, recall that by by Girsanov's theorem, under the standing assumption that $C:=\Sigma \Sigma ^{T}$ is non-degenerate, the corresponding measures on pathspace, say $\mathbb{P}^{A}$ and $\mathbb{P}^{0}$, are absolutely continuous so that the MLE\ method is applicable.
+In order to understand such stability considerations in greater generality, we now review the MLE construction for a general diffusion as given in \eqref{sde}.
+To this end, recall that by Girsanov's theorem, under the standing assumption that $C:=\Sigma\Sigma^{T}$ is nondegenerate, the corresponding measures on pathspace, say $\mathbb{P}^{A,\Sigma}$ and $\mathbb{P}^{0} := \mathbb{P}^{0,\Sigma}$, are absolutely continuous so that the MLE method is applicable.
 Standard computations, partially reviewed below, show that one has